kyverno/website/content/en/docs/Writing policies/mutate.md

 ## RFC 6902 JSONPatch

-A JSON Patch provides a precise way to mutate resources.

-[JSONPatch](http://jsonpatch.com/) supports the following operations (in the `op` field):
+A [JSON Patch](http://jsonpatch.com/), implemented as a mutation method called `patchesJson6902`, provides a precise way to mutate resources and supports the following operations (in the `op` field):

 * `add`
 * `replace`
 * `remove`

 With Kyverno, the `add` and `replace` have the same behavior (i.e., both operations will add or replace the target element).

+The `patchesJson6902` method can be useful when a specific mutation is needed which cannot be performed by `patchesStrategicMerge`.
+For example, when needing to mutate a specific object within an array, the index can be specified as part of a `patchesJson6902` mutation rule.

+One distinction between this and other mutation methods is that `patchesJson6902` does not support the use of conditional anchors.
+Use [preconditions](/docs/writing-policies/preconditions/) instead.
+Also, mutations using `patchesJson6902` to Pods directly is not supported as the rules are not converted to higher-level controllers such as Deployments and StatefulSets through the use of the [auto-gen feature](/docs/writing-policies/autogen/).
+Therefore, when writing such mutation rules for Pods, it may be necessary to create multiple rules to cover all relevant Pod controllers.

 This patch policy adds, or replaces, entries in a ConfigMap with the name `config-game` in any namespace.